ImStaked/Pathrock-Share/Subquery/proxy/README.md

    ```

-   - Default options   *can be explicityly stated in front or back ends to override*
+   - Default options   *can be stated in front or back ends to override*
    ```
    defaults
         log     global